Eric Dane

 Eric William Dane (born November 9, 1972) is an American actor.
-After multiple television roles in the 1990s and 2000s, which included his recurring role as Jason Dean in Charmed, Dane was cast as Dr. Mark Sloan on the ABC medical drama television series Grey's Anatomy.
+After multiple television roles in the 1990s and 2000s, which included his recurring role as Jason Dean in Charmed, Dane was cast as Mark Sloan on the ABC medical drama Grey's Anatomy (2006–2012; 2021).
 Following this, he made appearances in films such as Marley & Me (2008), Valentine's Day (2010), and Burlesque (2010).

-Dane has since played Captain Tom Chandler in the post-apocalyptic drama The Last Ship and currently stars as Cal Jacobs in the HBO series Euphoria.
+Dane has since played Captain Tom Chandler in the TNT series The Last Ship, Cal Jacobs in the HBO drama series Euphoria, and FBI Special Agent Nathan Blythe in the Prime Video crime series Countdown.

 Early life

-Dane was born in San Francisco, California, to William Melvin.
-When Dane was 7 years old, his father died of a gunshot wound.
-Dane has a younger brother.
+Eric William Dane was born on November 9, 1972 in San Francisco, California.
+When Dane was 7 years old, his father died of a self-inflicted gunshot wound.
+He has a younger brother.
 They were raised in their mother's Jewish faith, and Dane had a bar mitzvah ceremony.
 He attended Sequoia High School in Redwood City, California, from 1987 to 1990, and San Mateo High School in San Mateo, California, from 1990 to 1991, where he graduated.
 Dane was an athlete in high school, playing on the boys' varsity water polo team, but pursued a career in acting after appearing in a school production of Arthur Miller's All My Sons.